executive profile

 CA

-Private equity backed start-up delivering innovative,
+Private equity backed startup delivering innovative,

-Web-based e-learning products for higher education.
+Web-based eLearning products for higher education.

 VICE PRESIDENT OF